salesforce/policy_sentry/docs/user-guide/command-cheat-sheet.rst

 *
   ``write-policy-dir``\ : This can be helpful in the Terraform use case.
 For more information, see the wiki.

-*
-  ``analyze``: Analyze IAM policies downloaded locally, expands the wildcards (like ``s3:List*``) if necessary, and generates a report based on policies that are flagged for these risk categories:

-  #. **Privilege Escalation**: This is based off of `Rhino Security Labs research <https://github.com/RhinoSecurityLabs/AWS-IAM-Privilege-Escalation>`_

-  #. **Resource Exposure**: This contains all IAM Actions at the "Permissions Management" resource level.
-Essentially - if your policy can (1) write IAM Trust Policies, (2) write to the RAM service, or (3) write Resource-based Policies, then the action has the potential to result in resource exposure if an IAM principal with that policy was compromised.

-  #. **Network Exposure**: This highlights IAM actions that indicate an IAM principal possessing these actions could create resources that could be exposed to the public at the network level.
-For example, public RDS clusters, public EC2 instances.
-While possession of these privileges does not constitute a security vulnerability, it is important to know exactly who has these permissions.

-  #. **Credentials Exposure**: This includes IAM actions that grant some kind of credential, where if exposed, it could grant access to sensitive information.
-For example, ``ecr:GetAuthorizationToken`` creates a token that is valid for 12 hours, which you can use to authenticate to Elastic Container Registries and download Docker images that are private to the account.

 * ``query``: Query the IAM database tables.
 This can help when filling out the Policy Sentry templates, or just querying the database for quick knowledge.